publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch10B/schI/m__us_usc_t15_s382.md

     (b) __Collections__

-    The provisions of subsection (a) of this section shall not be construed—
+    The provisions of subsection (a) shall not be construed—

         (1) to invalidate the collection, on or before September 14, 1959, of any net income tax imposed for a taxable year ending on or before such date, or